EmmyVoita/EmmyVoita.github.io/_posts/2023-4-16-Kalman-Filter.markdown

 5. Use filtered velocity estimate to update a graph of the velocity over time

 Pressing the tab key during the play state will display a graph of the velocity over time.
-The interval on the x axis corresponds to the sensor update interval.
+The interval on the x-axis corresponds to the sensor update interval.
 - The red line represents the noisy unfiltered velocity.
 - The green line represents the true velocity.
 - The blue line represents the filtered velocity.